alcprince/ALC_EXP4---DataVis-2-ECE-A/README.md

 <br>

 ---
-<h4>2.)
-A script where by it creates a visualization on how different features namely "Track", "Gender", and "Hometown" affects the average scores of students.</h4>
+2).
+A script where by it creates a visualization on how different features namely "Track", "Gender", and "Hometown" affects the average scores of students.

 ```python
 import matplotlib.pyplot as plt #Imports MatPlot Library for Data Visualization.
 ```
-<h5>The relationship between "Track" and the Average Score of the students.</h5>
+* <h5><ins>The relationship between "Track" and the Average Score of the students.</ins></h5>

 ```python
 average1 = eceboard.groupby('Track')['Average'].mean()  #Groups the Track and Average column.